afeezazeez/MiniSend/README.md

 You should be able to visit your app at your laravel app base url e.g http://localhost:8000 or http://minisend.test/ (Provided you use Laravel Valet).

 >If you will like to setup queue,Database was used as queue driver.
-When app is setup, Update `QUEUE_CONNECTION` to `database` in `.env`and ensure to run `php artisan queue:work` in seperate terminal of your project to make sure your queue workers runs in background otherwise leave the queue driver as default `sync` in `.env`
+When app is setup, Update `QUEUE_CONNECTION` to `database` in `.env`and ensure to run `php artisan queue:work` in seperate terminal of your project to make sure your queue worker runs in background otherwise leave the queue driver as default `sync` in `.env`

 ## Design & Implementation Decisions
 - Attachments sizes was validated to be less or equal to 5MB (both clients and server side)